Veterinary Spinal Manipulation Therapy

 Trained Veterinarian on Staff to Perform Adjustments

-Wisconsin Equine has two American Veterinary Chiropractic Association (AVCA) trained veterinarians, Dr. Rachel Bourne and Dr. Kari Vogel, who can evaluate and perform adjustments on your horse.
+Wisconsin Equine has one American Veterinary Chiropractic Association (AVCA) trained veterinarian, Dr. Rachel Bourne who can evaluate and perform adjustments on your horse.

 Please call Wisconsin Equine to see if VSMT is right for your horse.